Raising a Family in France – Guide for Expats

 Why France is Perfect for Families?

-As for the French, parents are taught patience, structure and independence.
-Druckerman’s tale of how French parents train kids to adhere to adult schedules, wait on their turn and relish their calm moments.
-Great for building self discipline and resilience.
-Serve meals at the table, and with it kids learn to savor a variety of tastes and enjoy the social aspect of eating together.
+As for the French, parents are taught patience, structure, and independence.
+Druckerman’s tale of how French parents train kids to adhere to adult schedules, wait for their turn, and relish their calm moments.
+Great for building self-discipline and resilience.

-In turn, raising kids in France usually means fostering independence, teaching patience and building healthy relationships with food.
+In turn, raising kids in France usually means fostering independence, teaching patience, and building healthy relationships with food.

 Government Support for Families